barrioskilo/MLOPS_group97/reports/README.md

 1) Student s231938: initial creator of the GitHub repository.
 Helped in all the lightning related scripts creation.
 Responsible of the Continous Integration, cache creation and unit testing.
 Also made the visualization task.
 Took care of the fullfiment of the good coding practices and contributed to all the docummentation files equally.
 2) Student s231813: Responsible for the project code including torchvision framework, lightning and hyperparameter experiments.
 Has also taken care for the training logging using Weights and Biases.
 Helped in the Continuous Integration and Google Cloud setting up.
 Responsible of the Deployment through Google Cloud Run and FastAPI.
 Helped in all the storage related tasks and contributed with the documentation equally.
 3) Student s231919: Responsible for the Google Cloud section, including Cloud Storage using DVC, creation of the Trigger and link of hte google cloud with the GitHub repository and creation of the images of the Dockerfiles.
 Helped in the deployment through Google Cloud Run, in the creation of unit tests for the project, and contributed to the documentation equally.
+4) Student s180768: Researcher for the project idea.
+Responsible for the monitoring section including Evidently AI.
+Helped in the code development and Continuos Integration Part.
+Also responsible of the hyperperameters experiments and helped in the Cloud Storage section.